 The Campaign to End Insurer Discrimination

-In 2016, we are taking our work to ensure proper implementation of Section 2706 of the Affordable Care Act, “Non-discrimination in Health Care,” directly to the people.
-Our CoverMyCare web site opened in the fall of 2014 as a national platform for patient, consumer and provider advocacy.
+Since 2014 we have taken our work to ensure proper implementation of Section 2706 of the Affordable Care Act, “Non-discrimination in Health Care,” directly to the people.
+Our CoverMyCare web site has served as the national platform for patient, consumer and provider advocacy, especially in supporting state coalitions.
 Join us!
 Learn more at covermycare.org.

 Support IHPC’s Policy Work in Washington!

 NOTE: IHPC is a 501(c)4 non-profit organization.
 Contributions are not tax-deductible, but enable IHPC to bring transformational change to American health, care and wellness systems.

 Integrative Health Policy Consortium

 3) Call us to discuss other ways you may be able to support our efforts: (202) 505-IHPC (4472)

 See a list of our generous supporters, past and present.